 Rum Drink With Cranberry Juice: Delicious and Festive

 The Origin of This Drink

-A great-aunt of mine actually invented this drink, some 30+ years back over the Christmas holidays.
+A grand-aunt of mine actually invented this drink, many years back over the Christmas holidays.
 Because cranberry juice is red, she felt it fit in well with traditional holiday decorations and flavors.

 However, it is a delicious and refreshing drink even on a summer day, and as an iced drink, it is better suited to the warm weather than winter, in my opinion.